richburke/LA/README.md

 ```
 reverse()
 ```
-Create a vector object with the signs of its values flipped from the original.
+<a id="vector.reverse"></a>Create a vector object with the signs of its values flipped from the original.

 ```
 add(vector)
 ```
-Add a vector to the original, returning a new vector object.
+<a id="vector.add"></a>Add a vector to the original, returning a new vector object.

 ```
 subtract(vector)
 ```
-Subtract a vector from the original, returning a new vector object.
+<a id="vector.subtract"></a>Subtract a vector from the original, returning a new vector object.

 ```
 scale(scalar)
 ```
-Multiply the vector by a scalar value, returning a new vector object.
+<a id="vector.scale"></a>Multiply the vector by a scalar value, returning a new vector object.
 Synonymous with scalarMultiply().

 ```
 scalarMultiply(scalar)
 ```
-Multiply the vector by a scalar value, returning a new vector object.
+<a id="vector.scalarMultiply"></a>Multiply the vector by a scalar value, returning a new vector object.
 Synonymous with scale().

 ```
 scalarDivide(scalar)
 ```
-Divide the vector by a scalar value, returning a new vector object.
+<a id="vector.scalarDivide"></a>Divide the vector by a scalar value, returning a new vector object.

 ```
 dot()
 ```
-Take the dot product of the vector.
+<a id="vector.dot"></a>Take the dot product of the vector.

 ```
 cross()
 ```
-Multiply 2 vectors by cross product.
+<a id="vector.cross"></a>Multiply 2 vectors by cross product.
 Both vectors must be of 3 dimensions.

 ```
 transform(function)
 ```
-Perform an operation, supplied as a function, upon the values of the vector.
+<a id="vector.transform"></a>Perform an operation, supplied as a function, upon the values of the vector.

 ***